-While we don’t have time do perform these less important tasks every day, we can set aside time to do them at least every quarter.
+While you don’t have time do perform these less essential tasks every day, you can set aside time to do them at least every quarter.
 Dedicating just one day every 3-months to catch up on the tasks below will help.
-Very quickly you will see value in their worth.
+Very quickly, you will see value in their worth.

 Clear up your paperwork.
 Organise your files.
 Wipe down your computer and desk.
 Clean out old paperwork that you no longer need.
 Make it shiny!
-Chances are you will find files that need updating or should be passed on to coworkers.
-Most likely there are a bunch of items that can be sent to the recycling bin.
-Clear the clutter and only keep what is important to your day-to-day.
+Chances are you will find documents that need updating or paperwork that’s 15 years old.
+Most likely, there are a bunch of items that can be recycled.
+Clear the clutter and only keep what is essential to your day-to-day work.

 Get your filing done